-The rehab options for alcohol dependency and drug abuse are just as unique and varied as the individuals who need to access them.
+The rehab options for alcohol dependency and drug abuse are just as unique and varied as those who need to access them.

-Short-term rehab lasting 14 days may be good for some, but not for others.
-But before you read on, you need to understand that if you are seeking treatment from an alcohol or drug rehab centre, the quickest, cheapest option is not always the best.
+Short-term rehab lasting 14 days may be suitable for some but not for others.
+It’s important to understand that if you are seeking treatment from an alcohol or drug rehab centre, the quickest, cheapest option is not always the best.

-- It is our advice always that you sit with medical professionals to determine what course of action will be best for your condition, as this will give you the best chance at long-lasting sobriety and recovery.
+- We advise you to get in touch with our team to discuss which course of action will be best for your condition, as this will give you the best chance at long-lasting sobriety and recovery.

-Typically short-term rehabs will refer to a standalone detox programme lasting 7 days, which is then combined with a four-week residential programme – and this is exactly what we offer here at Castle Craig.
+Short-term rehab often refers to a standalone detox programme lasting seven days, combined with a four-week residential programme.
+This type of programme is not what we offer here at Castle Craig.

-Following the essential advice from our Medical Director; Prof. Jonathon Chick, there needs to be enough time to address and treat the core reasons for addiction and as medically managed detoxes typically last 7-10 days, this will only allow us to scratch the surface for those suffering from co-occurring dual diagnoses.
+Following advice from our medical director, Prof. Jonathon Chick, there needs to be enough time to address and treat the issues that have led to addiction.
+Unfortunately, as medically managed detoxes can last 7-10 days, this will only allow us to scratch the surface for those suffering from co-occurring dual diagnoses.

-The shortest rehabilitation programme you can attend is a standalone detox programme that lasts a week.
-This does not involve any therapy as the main focus is to get you through withdrawal safely and securely.
+The shortest rehabilitation programme you can attend is a detox-only programme that lasts a week.
+This is unlikely to include any therapy programme as the main focus is to get you through withdrawal safely and securely.

-Additionally, you can voluntarily attend community support groups on your own, however, there will be no official standard care for you to receive to truly get better.
+Additionally, you can voluntarily attend community support groups on your own.
+However, there will be no personalised therapy to address your individual needs.

-Rehab programmes tend to be around the four/five-week mark because they offer effective therapies like cognitive behavioural therapy and 1-1 personal sessions with first-class specialists.
-And it’s therapies like this that have a proven track record of success over several decades.
+Rehab programmes tend to be around the four/five-week mark because they offer effective therapies like Cognitive Behavioural Therapy (CBT) and 1-1 personal sessions with first-class specialists.
+Therapies like this are proven to help in the treatment of addiction.

 Do you qualify for 2-week rehab?

-Honestly, the best candidates for 14-day drug and alcohol treatments in a rehab clinic are often those who have recently relapsed after an extended time of being clean or sober.
+The best candidates for 14-day drug and alcohol rehab are often those who have recently relapsed after an extended time of being clean or sober.
 However, they are also popular among periodic drug users, who may not fully commit to maintaining long-term sobriety.

-The reason why periodic users are good candidates for this treatment is that they will not require more than 1-3 days within detox.
+Periodic users are good candidates for this treatment because they do not require more than 1-3 days within detox.
 This means that they can be diagnosed quickly and treatment can begin immediately.

 If you have been drinking or using drugs for a long time, we would not recommend short-term rehab.
-Those hooked on class A and B drugs like opiates, heroin, codeine, oxycontin, oxycodone amongst many others would likely not see much benefit from short stays.
+Those suffering from addiction to alcohol and class A and B drugs like opiates, heroin, codeine, oxycontin, oxycodone, amongst many others, would likely not see much benefit from short stays.

-It’s well known that during the detox phase, the patient does not have a strong ability to fully absorb clinic help as it is diminished by their physical condition.
+It’s well-known that during the initial detox phase, a person does not have a strong ability to fully absorb therapy help as it is diminished by their physical condition.